KyleTheScientist/dinoworld4/DW4.md

 # Non-critical items

 ## Complex
-- [ ] Dialogue voice bleeps
+- [x] Dialogue voice bleeps
+- [ ] Scene transition animation
 - [ ] Add bricks / more decor to museum
 - [ ] Add some more to the prison?
 - [ ] Add a failure condition for turtle run
 - [ ] Add some pointless interactables to the cafe
+- [ ] Add sweating animation to turtles / healthbar

 ## Medium

 - [ ] Add cabbage cart guy yelling
-- [ ] Make player unable to interact during dialogue
+- [ ] Hovering inspect overlay changes cursor

 ## Easy

+- [x] Make player unable to interact during dialogue
-- [ ] Force player to stand still during dialogue (both animation-wise and physically)
+- [x] Force player to stand still during dialogue (both animation-wise and physically)
 - [ ] Borders to levels
-- [ ] Add sweating animation to turtles / healthbar
 - [ ] Fix hole in player sprite